beeva-mariorodriguez/beevalabs-docker-nvidia-ami/README.md

 # beevalabs-docker-gpu-ami

-packer template for building an aws image based on debian stretch AMI plus nvidia drivers and docker
+packer template for building an aws image based on ubuntu xenial AMI plus nvidia drivers and docker

 ## instructions